-You may be thinking: “are you insane?”, but truth is, there are merits behind such approach.
+You may be thinking: “Are you insane?”, but truth is, there are merits behind such an approach.
 In various documents, very specific rules may be given for stability design of various elements.
 Those are usually well described and relatively easy to follow.
-But what is also very important those procedures always produce safe-side design (at least they should!).
+But what is also very important those procedures always produce the safe-side design (at least they should!).
 You can’t say that i.e. about Linear Buckling Analysis we will discuss later!

 Usually, in stability design, you will have to know stresses in your element as well.
 Sometimes an average value, usually the maximal value, but in some rare cases (like in EN 1993-4-1 for silos) an actual stress distribution in a given place (over support in the case of the code I just mentioned).